Board of Advisors

-A Board of Advisors is the advisory body to the dean of a school or director of a major University unit.
+Boards of Advisors are the advisory bodies to deans of a school or directors of a major University unit.

-Formal institutional governance and fiduciary responsibility for the University of Pennsylvania rest solely with its Board of Trustees.
-Advisor boards serve as a vital channel of communication with the Trustees on the activities of the University’s many constituent parts.
+Formal institutional governance and fiduciary responsibility for the University of Pennsylvania rests solely with its Board of Trustees.
+Boards of Advisors serve as a vital channel of communication with the Trustees on the activities of the University’s many constituent parts.
 Boards of Advisors afford Penn ready panels of alumni, professionals and other experts who provide volunteer leadership and financial support to the areas they serve.
-Advisors are ambassadors and spokespersons for individual Penn schools and centers, linking the campus to the world.
+Board members are ambassadors and spokespersons for individual Penn schools and centers, linking the campus to the world.